anshravalll/ats/README.md

 ### Cost-Conscious AI

 - GPT-4.1-mini for balance of quality vs. cost
 - Optimized prompt size and logic
-- Smart caching to avoid duplicate calls
+- Smart caching to avoid duplicate API calls

 Designed and built with purpose.